mongodb/docs/source/high_availability.rst

 address of a single mongod.
 Multihomed and round robin DNS addresses are **not** supported.

-The :class:`~pymongo.mongo_client.MongoClient` constructor is non-blocking: the constructor returns immediately while the client connects to the replica set using background threads.
+The :py:class`~pymongo.mongo_client.MongoClient` constructor is non-blocking: the constructor returns immediately while the client connects to the replica set using background threads.
 Note how, if you create a client and immediately print the string representation of its